 This year we encourage you to focus your writing on your community in any way you see fit.
 Post your writing during the National Day on Writing Tweet-Up on October 20 with the hashtag #WriteMyCommunity.

 This year we're also going to talk about what we can learn from the writing we create.
-Check back regularly for opportunities throughout the month of October and early November to engage in conversations around the assessment of writing that include inquiry into things like:
+Join the "Let the Writing Talk: What the Work of the National Day on Writing Teaches Us About Assessment" Web seminar Thursday, October 23, 7-8 p,m.
+ET, to engage in conversations around the assessment of writing that include inquiry into things like:

 - How does our analysis of writing drive instruction?